ACRLab/snazzy/README.md

 If you are interested in contributing, we accept contributions of all sorts: improving documentation, submitting bug reports, adding feature requests or writing code.
 Feel free to create an issue or a pull request!

-If you are new to open souce and need help creating a pull request, we recommend taking a look at these tutorials:
+If you are new to open source and need help creating a pull request, we recommend taking a look at these tutorials:
 Here are a couple of friendly tutorials you can include: http://makeapullrequest.com/ and http://www.firsttimersonly.com/

 ### How to report a bug